-on mondou on any or

-1. Increase funds based on projected motor fuel excise tax revenue for resurfacing projects. \$110,000,000

-Total Change \$110,000,000

-Program Delivery Administration

-Purpose: The purpose of this appropriation is to improve and expand the state's transportation infrastructure by planning for and selecting road and bridge projects, acquiring rights-of-way, completing engineering and project impact analyses, procuring and monitoring construction contracts, and certifying completed projects.
+Recomn nended Change: 1.
+Increase funds based on projected motor fuel excise tax revenue for increased project capacity. \$102,647,28 2.
+Increase funds for the Transportation Trust Fund to reflect FY 2024 collections of Hotel/Motel Excise Tax, Highway Impact Fees, and Alternative Fuel Vehicle Fees pursuant to HB 511 (2021 Session).
+4,764,17 Total Change \$107,411,45 Capital I Maintenance Projects Purpose : The purpose of this appropriation is to provide funding for Capital Outlay for maintenance projects.
+Recomn nended Change: 1.
+Increase funds based on projected motor fuel excise tax revenue for resurfacing projects. \$110,000,00 Total Change \$110,000,00 Program Delivery Administration : The purpose of this appropriation is to improve and expand the state's transportation infrastructure by planning for and selecting road and bridge projects, acquiring rights-of-way, completing engineering and project impact analyses, procuring and monitoring construction contracts, and certifying completed projects. nended Change: A = 10, 10 1.
+Reflect an adjustment to agency premiums for Department of Administrative Services administered insurance programs. \$542,49 2.

-Total Change \$4,178,027 2.
 Increase funds based on projected motor fuel excise tax revenue for increased program capacity.
-3,635,529 programs.
-1. Reflect an adjustment to agency premiums for Department of Administrative Services administered insurance \$542,498

-Data Collection, Compliance, and Reporting

-Purpose: The purpose of this appropriation is to collect and disseminate crash, accident, road, and traffic data in accordance with state and federal law in order to provide current and accurate information for planning and public awareness needs.

-5,525

-required costs associated with federal 9,020

-istrative Services administered insurance \$3,101

-ıİ

-Departmental Administration (DOT)

-Purpose: The purpose of this appropriation is to plan, construct, maintain, and improve the state's roads and bridges and to provide planning and financial support for other modes of transportation such as mass transit, airports, railroads and waterways.

-Reflect an adjustment to agency premiums for Department of Administrative Services administered insurance
+3,635,52 Total Change \$4,178,02 Purpose Ilection, Compliance, and Reporting The purpose of this appropriation is to collect and disseminate crash, accident, road, and traffic data in accordance with state and federal law in order to provide current and accurate information for planning and public awareness needs. nended Change: Reflect an adjustment to agency premiums for Department of Administrative Services administered insurance programs.
+Increase funds based on projected motor fuel excise tax revenue for required costs associated with federal reporting.
+Total Change \$3,10 9,02 \$12,12 - nental Administration (DOT) · The purpose of this appropriation is to plan, construct, maintain, and improve the state's roads and bridges and to provide planning and financial support for other modes of transportation such as mass transit, airports, railroads and waterways. nended Change: Recomm 1.
+Reflect an adjustment to agency premiums for Department of Administrative Services administered insurance \$239,06 1. programs. • 2.
+Increase funds based on projected motor fuel excise tax revenue for costs associated with information technology security.
+2,070,24

-pr ograms.

-2. In crease funds based on projected motor fuel excise tax revenue for costs associated with information 2,070,247

-te chnology security.

-To otal Change \$2,309,316